An Introduction To Mixe-Zoquean Languages

 Writing System

 As with most Indigenous languages from the Americas, ancestors of Mixe-Zoquean communities, such as the Olmecs, had a developed writing system.
-It’s unclear how developed this system was, or whether it was pictorial or phonemic in nature (or a combination of both), but the writing system eventually was lost.
-Other factors like colonization and linguistic oppression contributed to Indigenous writing systems being completely lost.
-Thus, these languages were passed down completely orally for much of recent history.
+It’s unclear how developed this system was, or whether it was pictorial or phonemic in nature (or a combination of both), but the writing system was eventually lost.

-In the 1980’s, linguists worked with communities speaking Mixe-Zoquean languages to develop an orthography based on the Latin alphabet with some specialized symbols to indicate the different sounds of the languages.
-Although this new Latin-based writing system has been adopted and accepted by most communities, a general deemphasis on Indigenous languages throughout the region and lower access to materials has resulted in less resources for teaching and preserving them in schools.
-This means that while there are still plenty of individuals who speak language like Mixe and Zoque, there are a very limited amount of individuals who are able to read or write in those languages.
+Although this new Latin-based writing system has been adopted and accepted by most communities, a general lack of emphasis on Indigenous languages throughout the region and lower access to these materials have resulted in fewer resources for teaching and preserving them.
+This means that while there are still many individuals who speak languages like Mixe or Zoque, there are a very limited number of individuals who can read or write them.

 What makes Mixe-Zoquean languages unique?

 Mixe-Zoquean languages feature complex verb systems that pack extensive grammatical information into single words.
 These languages organize sentence structure differently from English, using specialized patterns to indicate relationships between subjects, objects, and actions.
-They also employ unique sound combinations and grammatical markers that allow speakers to express precise meanings about time, mood, and social relationships.
+They also use unique sound combinations and grammatical markers that allow speakers to express precise meanings about time, mood, and social relationships.

 Mixe-Zoquean Languages Today

-The Mexican government currently recognizes three major Mixe–Zoquean languages: Mixe (Ayook), Zoque (O'de püt), and the “Popolucan” languages.
-It should be noted here that the “Popolucan” languages of the Mixe-Zoquean branch are distinct from the “Popolocan” languages of the Oto-Manguean Branch.
 The words “Popoluca” and “Popoloca” both come from the Nahutal language and are both onomatopoeias (words that imitate sounds) to represent how the Nahuatl thought speakers of these languages sounded.
 This is similar to why the Romans called people who didn’t speak Roman or Greek “Barbarians” or why the Indigenous Tamazight of Morocco are sometimes referred to as “Berbers”.
-Essentially these “names” indicate that, to speakers of other languages, their words sounded like “gibberish”.
+Essentially, these “names” indicate that, to speakers of other languages, their words sounded like “gibberish”.

 Efforts to document, teach, and revitalize these languages continue to grow.
 Orthographies developed in the 1970s now support written materials in schools and public life, while community activists, educators, and linguists work together to protect them from decline.